bdshakhawat/shop-store/README.md

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

 I would like to thank my wife, who always inspires me to be a better software engineer.
-Also thanks to Microverse for awesome support.
+Also thanks to Programming Hero for awesome support.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>